 Submit Your Final Transcripts

-Send us your final, official transcript(s) by August 15.
-All admission decisions are subject to evaluation of final high school transcripts and must be received by August 15.
+Send us your final, official transcript(s) by January 15 for Spring, and August 15 for Fall.
+All admission decisions are subject to evaluation of final high school transcripts and must be received by these dates.

 Chicago, IL 60603